Luxury Hybrid Pioneer Goes Electric

 Inside, the first big surprise is a “one motion grip” steering wheel that looks like Tesla’s yoke, which is enabled by the new “steer-by wire” electronic steering system – although a conventional round steering wheel is also available.
 Less controversial is the giant “Lexus Tazuna” digital cockpit, which has a compact digital instrument cluster and huge 14-inch touchscreen on the center console.
 As you would expect, there are premium materials throughout, stylish ambient lighting, and intricate patterns on the door panel trim.
 A giant panoramic sunroof is optional, and offers a self-dimming function to maximize the efficiency of the air conditioning; in colder weather, a radiant heating system keeps the driver and front passenger warm while reducing the load on the electrical system.

-Up to 280 Miles of Range
+The Lexus RZ Offers Up to 280 Miles of Range

 The RZ comes standard with two electric motors – one at each axle – producing a combined total of 309 hp and 321 lb-ft of torque, which should make for swift, effortless performance.
 Expect 0-60 times in the low-5 second range, and a top speed of about 100 mph, par for the course for electric crossovers.
 Of greater interest is the new Direct4 all-wheel drive system, which can alter the torque distribution from front to rear in a matter of milliseconds, and which should provide exceptional stability and confidence on rough roads or in poor weather conditions.